tipishev/python_debugging_workshop/README.md

 _type `import pdb; pdb.set_trace()` right before entering the main corridor_

 Now, when we run `play.py` we drop into Pdb prompt.
+Debugger stops the program and politely asks what to do next

 For the record, Pdb is not my favourite debugger:

 * shows just one line of context
 * has poor tab-completion